rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 **TODO**: add more details here, e.g. containers, graphics, media pipeline, ram

-### 3.2.
+### 4.2.
 Initializing an app
 Once an app is loaded it **MUST** be initialized immediately.

 Initialzing consists of three parts:

-- Any code that automatically runs within the app executable
+- Registration of the Firebolt Application provider
-- Registration of the Firebolt LifecycleManagement provider
+- Any other code that automatically runs within the app executable
-- Invoking the app's LifecycleManagement.create() method
+- Invoking the app's Application.create() method

-If an app does not provide the `xrn:firebolt:capability:lifecycle:management` capability within `initializeTimeout` milliseconds, then the platform **MUST** terminate the app.
+If an app does not provide the `xrn:firebolt:capability:lifecycle:application` capability within `initializeTimeout` milliseconds, then the platform **MUST** terminate the app.

-Otherwise, the platform **MUST** call the app's implementation of `LifecycleManagement.create()`:
+Otherwise, the platform **MUST** call the app's implementation of `Application.create()`:

 > The platform **MUST** dispatch the `Lifecycle.onRequestCreate`
 > notification to the app, and wait for `appCreateTimeout` milliseconds